Manuscript Preparation Guideline

 - The paper should only be in the font style “Times New Roman".

 - The size of the font should be 12 points.
-The paper must be double spaced throughout, including the title page, all quotations, notes, and the references page.
+The paper must be double spaced throughout, including the title page, all quotations, notes, and references page.

 - The Title’s Alignment should be Center Aligned.
 The size of the font should be 16 points.
 Do not underline, italicize, or place your title in quotation marks.
 Write the title in Title Case (standard capitalization rule), but the exception will be there if you are using a title including a title.

 - The author's name should be Left Aligned.

 - The abstract should be Center Aligned.

-- Keywords must be added after paragraph of the Abstract.
+- Keywords must be added after the paragraph of the Abstract.

-- Paragraph of Abstract should have normal alignment without any indent.
-Rest of all paragraphs’ first line should be indented to .5 inch from the left margin.
+- Paragraphs of Abstract should have normal alignment without any indent.
+The rest of all paragraphs’ first line should be indented to .5 inches from the left margin.

 - Page Margin should be 1-inch on the top, bottom, left and right side.

 - All Headings should only have initials capitalized like, Abstract, Introduction, Conclusion.
 Headings should never be bolded or italicized.
 They should always have normal formatting.

-- Works Cited or References should be on the separate page at the end of the manuscript.
+- Works Cited or References should be on a separate page at the end of the manuscript.

 - Works Cited or References should be Center aligned (only title)

 - If a references line exceeds and goes to the second line then it should have an indentation of .5 inch margin.

 - All figures, images, tables of the manuscript should be embedded into the original text.
 Separate files or documents will not be accepted.